Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 Respiratory: Upper respiratory tract infection (3%), pharyngitis (2%)

-<1% (Limited to important or life-threatening): Cataract, conjunctival edema, corneal erosion, hepatic insufficiency, hypercholesterolemia, hypersensitivity, increased intracranial pressure, iridocyclitis, ocular hyperemia, retinal hemorrhage, sciatica, tendonitis, uveitis, viral conjunctivitis (adenovirus), vitreous detachment
+<1%: Allergic conjunctivitis, arthralgia, bronchitis, cataract, conjunctival edema, corneal erosion, cough, eye irritation, hepatic insufficiency, hypercholesterolemia, hypersensitivity, increased intracranial pressure, iridocyclitis, ocular hyperemia, pain at injection site, retinal hemorrhage, sciatica, tendonitis, uveitis, viral conjunctivitis (adenovirus), vitreous detachment

 Concerns related to adverse effects:

 • Endophthalmitis/retinal detachment: Intravitreous injections may be associated with endophthalmitis and retinal detachments.
 Proper aseptic injection techniques should be used.
 Patients should be monitored for potential infection and report any signs of infection (eg, eye pain or redness, photophobia, blurred vision) immediately.

 • Hypersensitivity reactions: Hypersensitivity may present as severe intraocular inflammation; instruct patients to report intraocular inflammation that increases with severity.
 Rare hypersensitivity reactions (including anaphylaxis) have been associated with another VEGF inhibitor, pegaptanib, occurring within several hours of use; monitor closely.
 Equipment and appropriate personnel should be available for monitoring and treatment of anaphylaxis.

 • Increased intraocular pressure: Prior to and following intravitreal injection, intraocular pressure may increase.
-Onset postinjection is seen within 60 minutes.
+Onset is seen within 60 minutes postinjection.
 Monitor intraocular pressure before and after injection and manage accordingly.

 • Thromboembolic events: Risk of thromboembolic events, particularly stroke, may be increased following intravitreal administration of VEGF inhibitors.
 Use caution in patients with known risk factors (eg, history of stroke, TIA).